Hemlock Help Program

 trout need

-■ decline in the scenic enjoyment of our mountains
+• decline in the scenic enjoyment of

-closure of trails and recreation areas
+• closure of trails and recreation areas due

-of falling trees
+to the danger of falling trees |

-■ increase in soil erosion
+• increase in soil erosion

-■ degradation of water and air quality
+• degradation of water and air quality

-decline in revenue from outdoor
+• decline in revenue from outdoor

 enthusiasts and

-tourism and the associated jobs
+and the associated jobs

-■ increased exposure to drought and fire risk
+• increased exposure to drought and fire

-■ expense to remove dangerous dead trees
+• expense to remove dangerous dead trees |

-It is now available in all 19 counties within the native hemlock range that have confirmed HWA infestation, and we will add more counties (including the Atlanta area) as needed.
+within the native hemlock range that have confirmed HWA infestation, as well as

 Save Georgia's Hemlocks offers a wide range of